-Tabl le 12: Overview of Efficacy Population for Phase III Studies Patient Population No. of Median Duration (Planned Patients Zoledronic Acid Injection Dose Control Duration) Zoledronic Acid Injection 4 mg
+Patient Population No. of Patie nts Zoledronic Acid Injection Dose Control Median Duration (Planned Duration) Zoledronic Acid Injection 4 mg

+Multiple myeloma 1,648 4 and 8 mg Q3-4 Pamidronate 12.0 months

+or metastatic weeks 90 mg Q3-4 (13 months)

+breast cancer weeks

+Metastatic 643 4 and 8 mg Q3 weeks Placebo 10.5 months

+prostate cancer (15 months)

+Metastatic solid 773 4 and 8 mg Q3 weeks Placebo 3.8 months

+tumor other than (9 months)

+breast or prostate

+cancer

-Multiple myeloma or metastatic breast cancer 1,648 4 and 8 mg Q3-4 weeks Pamidronate 90 mg Q3-4 weeks 12.0 months (13 months) Metastatic prostate cancer 643 4 and 8 mg Q3 weeks Placebo 10.5 months (15 months) Metastatic solid tumor other than breast or prostate cancer 773 4 and 8 mg Q3 weeks Placebo 3.8 months (9 months) Patients who were randomi Patients who were randomized to the 8 mg Zoledronic Acid Injection group are not included in any of the analyses in this package insert.
+\ Patients who were randomized to the 8 mg Zoledronic Acid Injection group are not included in any of the analyses in this package insert.